emacsmirror/turtles/docs/source/tutorial.rst

           (should (equal "Choose: Choice <>" (buffer-string))))

-Calling interactive commands in such a way in a test is usually clearer than going through key bindings, and in most cases, it works well.
+Calling interactive commands in such a way in a test is usually clearer than going through key bindings, and, in most cases, it works well.

-Some commands that rely on the specific environment provided by the command loop won't work if called directly or even through :code:`execute-kbd-macro`. :ref:`:keys and :command <minibuffer>` can help with such tricky commands.
-Though it would be overkill here, you could do:
+However, some commands that rely on the specific environment provided by the command loop don't like being called directly or even through ``execute-kbd-macro``. :keys and :command (:ref:`minibuffer`) can help in such tricky situations.
+Though it would be overkill here, you could
+write:

 .. code-block:: elisp